 - Fully donor-dependent ventures

-- Pilots that require ongoing grant funding to sustain operations
+- Organizations that require ongoing grant funding to sustain operations

-- Place-based ideas that lack the ability to scale
+- Place-based or brick-and-mortar models that lack the ability to scale widely and rapidly

 - Research and development costs